GuildOfWeavers/distaff/docs/programs.md

 ### Hashes of control blocks
 Hashes of control blocks are defined as tuples of two 128-bit elements *(v<sub>0</sub>, v<sub>1</sub>)*.
 These tuples are constructed as follows:

-For **group blocks**, we define the hash to be a hash of `blocks` contained within the group:
+For **group blocks**, it is just a hash of `blocks` contained within the group:
 * *v<sub>0</sub> = hash_seq(blocks)*
 * *v<sub>1</sub> = 0*

 where, *[hash_seq](#hash_seq-procedure)* is the procedure used to hash a sequence of program blocks into a single 128-bit value.

-For **switch blocks**, we define the hash to be a hash of both branches simultaneously:
+For **switch blocks**, it is hashes of both branches:
 * *v<sub>0</sub> = hash_seq(true_branch)*
 * *v<sub>1</sub> = hash_seq(false_branch)*

-For **loop blocks**, we define the hash to be a hash of the loop's `body` and the `skip` block:
+For **loop blocks**, it is a hash of the loop's `body` and the `skip` block:
 * *v<sub>0</sub> = hash_seq(body)*
 * *v<sub>1</sub> = hash_seq(skip)*

 A side note: *hash_seq(body)* is called a loop image as it binds each iteration of the loop to a specific hash.

 ### hash_ops procedure
-The purpose of *hash_ops* procedure is to hash a sequence of instructions into a single 128-bit element.
-The procedure works as follows:

-1. First, a state of four 128-bit field elements is initialized to `0`.
+The purpose of *hash_ops* procedure is to hash a sequence of instructions.
+The procedure takes a state of four 128-bit elements as an input, merges each instruction into the state, and returns the updates state as the output.
-2. Then, for each instruction in the sequence, we apply a round function which injects the instruction into the state.
-3. Lastly, we return the first element of the state as the hash value of the instruction sequence.

 The pseudo-code for this procedure looks like so:
 ```
-let state = [0, 0, 0, 0];
+with inputs: state and instruction:
 for each instruction do:
     state = add_round_constants(state);
     state = apply_sbox(state);